Vintage Digital & Analogue Studio Effects

 Two Lexicon 480Ls can be connected through their digital I/O ports for even wider creative horizons.
 The Lexicon 480L can even be connected to a 224XL and both units operated from a single LARC.

-In addition to its analog inputs and outputs, the Lexicon 480L is equipped with a PCM digital I/O connector.
-One application for digital I/O is processing material from a PCM 1610 or compatible unit.
+In addition to its analogue inputs and outputs, the Lexicon 480L is equipped with a PCM digital I/O connector.
+One application for digital I/O is processing material from a Sony PCM 1610 or compatible unit.
 The WET/DRY MIX control in the reverb and effects programs makes it possible for the 480L to add signal processing to a stereo mix; without ever leaving the digital domain.

 Another application for digital I/O is to cascade two or more Lexicon 480Ls together to create complex effects, again, without leaving the digital domain.
 In this application the first Lexicon 480L in the chain supplies word clock for the other units.
 Set the first unit for internal 48 kHz mode, and the second and subsequent units for external 48 kHz mode.